-As it stands, if your child were to become an Irish citizen (which is permitted after a period of naturalisation), then he/she would also be entitled a free university education.
+As it stands, if your child were to become an Irish citizen (which is permitted after a period of naturalization), then he/she would also be entitled to a free university education.

 Proximity to Europe

-Ireland has robust employment laws that work to protect employees, regardless of their wage.
+Ireland has robust employment laws that work to protect employees, regardless of their wages.
 The law stipulates that those with a full-time job are entitled to at least 20 days’ annual leave.
-This is markedly better than some countries.
+This is markedly better than in some countries.

 The Irish culture

 Last but not least, there’s the Irish culture.
-Ireland is known for so many things – its music, its dancing, its pubs, and of course the warm hospitality.
-Ireland is called the land of a thousand welcomes, and has a long tradition of embracing strangers.
-It’s no different today, with a strong social scene enjoyed by locals and expats alike.
+Ireland is known for so many things – its music, its dancing, its pubs, and of course its warm hospitality.
+Ireland is called the land of a thousand welcomes and has a long tradition of embracing strangers.
+It’s no different today, with a strong social scene enjoyed by locals and ex-pats alike.

 Immigration consultants Ireland